Corkran1/DRAM_II_Substance_Use/README.md

 Step 1

-Navigate to the folder, within section_3.0_codes, then find corresponding to the specific nursing unit and patient subgroup (substance-using or non-substance-using) that you wish to analyze.
+Navigate to the folder, within section_3.0_codes, then find corresponding to the specific nursing unit (substance-using amd non-substance-using populations are incldued in file ) that you wish to analyze.

 Step 2